CDC issues sweeping mask mandate for planes, public transportation in U.S.

 People are ordered to wear masks “while boarding, disembarking, and traveling on any conveyance into or within the United States,” as well as “at any transportation hub that provides transportation within the United States,” the order said.

-It lists medical and other exemptions, and said masks can be removed briefly while eating, drinking, taking medication, going through security screenings and other circumstances.
+It lists exemptions for people with disabilities who cannot wear a mask and other cases, and said masks can be removed briefly while eating, drinking, taking medication, going through security screenings and other circumstances.

 The order said operators “must use best efforts” to ensure masks are worn, including “at the earliest opportunity, disembarking any person who refuses to comply.”
 It said enforcement will be handled by the Transportation Security Administration and “by other federal authorities and may be enforced by cooperating state and local authorities.”